Roy Revivo

-Roy Revivo (רוי רביבו; born 22 May 2003) is an Israeli footballer who plays as a left-back for Israeli Premier League club Maccabi Tel Aviv and the Israel national team.
+Roy Revivo (רוי רביבו; born 22 May 2003) is an Israeli professional footballer who plays as a left-back for Spanish club Elche and the Israel national team.

 Early life

 Revivo was born and raised in Tel Aviv, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish (Moroccan-Jewish) descent.
 His father is a well-known former Israel international footballer Haim Revivo, and his mother is Israeli jewellery designer Sagit Revivo.
 His uncles David Revivo, Shay Revivo, and Eli Revivo are former Israeli footballers as well, and their cousin is Israeli footballer Amir Lavi.

 Club career

+Maccabi Tel Aviv

-He started his career in Maccabi Tel Aviv.
-On 22 August 2021 made his debut in the 1–1 draw against Hapoel Jerusalem in the Toto Cup competition.
+Revivo started his career with Israeli Premier League club Maccabi Tel Aviv.
+On 22 August 2021 he made his debut in the 1–1 draw against Hapoel Jerusalem in the Toto Cup (of Ligat HaAl) competition.

+Loan to Hapoel Jerusalem

-On 2 January 2023 loaned to Hapoel Jerusalem.
-Two weeks later he made his debut in the 1–2 loss to Maccabi Haifa in Sammy Ofer Stadium.
+On 2 January 2023, he was loaned to Hapoel Jerusalem.
+Two weeks later he made his debut in a 2–1 away loss to Maccabi Haifa at Sammy Ofer Stadium.